 A place you live.

-Everything I do — how I approach postpartum weight loss, how I hold space, how I work with mothers — flows from this understanding.
+Everything I do — how I approach postpartum fitness, how I hold space, how I work with mothers — flows from this understanding.

 My Philosphy